StructuralEquationModels/StructuralEquationModels.jl/docs/src/tutorials/concept.md

 Those parts are interchangable building blocks (like 'Legos'), i.e. there are different pieces available you can choose in the `SemObserved` slot of the model, and stick them together with other pieces that can serve in the `SemImply` part.

-For example, to build a model for maximum likelihood estimation with the NLopt optimization suite as a backend you would choose `SemML` as a `SemLossFunction` and `SemDiffNLopt` as the `SemDiff` part.
+For example, to build a model for maximum likelihood estimation with the NLopt optimization suite as a backend you would choose `SemML` as a `SemLossFunction` and `SemOptimizerNLopt` as the `SemOptimizer` part.

 The rest of this page is about which 'Legos' are available for each part.
 The section [Model construction](@ref) is about how to stick them together to a final model.